bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

       - $d_p$: the hidden size of LSTM
   - negligible cost: linear layers
     - modal decomposition, modal integration
-- Part2: The graph dual-atten tion module
+- Part2: The graph dual-attention module
   - primary cost: interactions inference
-    - computing the unidirectional interactions between all pairs of nodes
+    - computing the unidirectional(단방향) interactions between all pairs of nodes
     - a complexity of $O(N^2\times d_n)$
       - $d_n$: the dimension of the node vector
   - negligible cost: linear layers